Department for Education

 We believe that the earlier a child accesses non-formal education, the more positive the impact on their future development.

-The Department for Education are generously funding an 18-month project to deliver 20 pilots across England, where we will explore and evaluate three new models to introduce the Scout programme to four and five year olds.
-These methods are as follows.
+The Department for Education generously funded an 18-month project to deliver 20 pilots across England, where we explored and evaluated three new models to introduce the Scout programme to four and five year olds.
+These methods were as follows.

 - Scout volunteer-led model

-Using our existing framework, four and five year olds would join a new section (before Beaver Scouts) at an established Scout group.
-16 children are supported by three adult volunteer Scout Leader, who meet once a week for an hour to deliver the Scout Early Years curriculum.
+Using our existing framework, four and five year olds join a new section (before Beaver Scouts) at an established Scout group.
+Children are supported by adult volunteer Scout Leaders, who meet once a week for an hour to deliver the Scout Early Years curriculum.

 - Family model

 The Scout Early Years curriculum is delivered by parents/carers within the community.
-Eight children are led by their parents/carers, who are coached, trained, or mentored to use the resources by a separate adult volunteer in the community.
+Children are led by their parents/carers, who are coached, trained, or mentored to use the resources by a Scout volunteer.

 - Partnership Delivery model

-Using training/quality assurance processes, the Scouts Early Years curriculum will be delivered in different settings (local authorities, nurseries, pre-schools, community & faith).
+Using training/quality assurance processes, the Scouts Early Years curriculum is delivered in different settings (local authorities, nurseries, pre-schools, community & faith groups).

-Please note: Scout Groups do not have permission to start early years provision outside of these pilots.
-Unofficial provision is against our rules, could affect the results of the pilots and is not insured.
+Please note: Scout Groups do not have permission to start early years provision without approval from The Scouts.
+Unofficial provision is against our rules and is not insured.
 The existing Squirrels programme, run under a Memorandum of Understanding with Scouts NI is not affected by the pilot schemes in Greater London.

 About Department for Education